getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 // baz: undefined
 ```

-The `new.target` metaproperty doesn't have much purpose in class constructors, except accessing a static property/method (see the next section).
+The `new.target` meta property doesn't have much purpose in class constructors, except accessing a static property/method (see the next section).

 If `new.target` is `undefined`, you know the function was not called with `new`.
 You can then force a `new` invocation if that's necessary.